*Closed for 2022/2023* JOIN the Advisory Collective!

-Please note that this role is advisory in nature and members of the Advisory Collective do not hold any formal authority to govern the organization.
+Please note that this is a volunteer role which is advisory in nature.
 Membership terms will be for the duration of two years.
-The AC will meet at least three times a year (April, June, and December).
-The first meeting will be in December 2021.
-Additionally, AC members are required to attend a mandatory online orientation in November 2021.
+The AC will meet at least three times a year (May, July, and December).
+The first meeting will be in May 2022.
+Additionally, AC members are required to attend a mandatory online orientation in May 2022.
 For more information about eligibility and a full breakdown of the role, please read the AC Terms of Reference.

 As a member your duties will include:

 - Providing advice and guidance in setting the priorities of AVP, and encouraging organizational transparency.

 - Supporting staff when they experience challenges and assisting in finding collaborative solutions when identified goals aren’t being met.

 - Assisting in expanding community engagement with AVP, and our commitment to meaningfully engage with the project of decolonization.